 An exploration of the function of religion in its social dimensions.
 Topics may include religion's role in the social institutions of family, community, nation, and its influence in social change.
 No prerequisites.
 Offered in the Fall of odd-numbered years.

 REL 400 Religion Research

 Supervised study and research in religion according to student needs.
 Prerequisite: The consent of the instructor.
+This course is repeatable for up to 6 hours.

 SOC 100 Principles of Sociology